Welcome to today's edition of the Rush 24-7 podcast.

 They are mystified as to how this is happening.

-the bunch of people six months ago were bailed out against foreclosure.
+The bunch of people six months ago were bailed out against foreclosure.

-They were allowed to stay in their house or their deals were reworked, so they had a lower monthly payment so they could stay in their house and they're still not making payments on the mortgages.
+Their deals were reworked so they had a lower monthly payment so they could stay in their house.

 And the people who arranged the refinancing are scratching their heads trying to figure out why.

-If they extended all this help, after they extended the hand of kindness, they can't figure out why people still refuse to pay.
+After they extended all this help, after they extended the hand of kindness, they can't figure out why people still refuse to pay.

 We are in the middle of a sitcom.